Akkiros/rspec-rails-tutorial/README.md

 ## Controller test

 Before we test model validates, associations.
-If model consist of validates and associations, controller sonsist of actions and logic.
+If model consist of validates and associations, controller consist of actions and logic.

 So in controller test, we test actions and logic.